nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java21.rst

 .. tip::
   When running from Maven, the environment variable `MAVEN_OPTS (external site) <https://maven.apache.org/configure.html#maven_opts-environment-variable>`_ can be used to set the JVM options.
 However, ``Picked up MAVEN_OPTS: -Dfile.encoding=COMPAT`` is displayed in the log.
+  Please note that the settings for JVM options may differ depending on Maven plugin.(For example, in maven-surefire-plugin that runs the test, it needs to be specified in ``argLine`` in plugin settings in pom.xml)

 .. important::
   The ``-Dfile.encoding=COMPAT`` option is not valid until Java 17, so be careful not to apply this JVM option to previous execution environments.